kaizen3031593/coal-mine/README.md

 https://<domain_name>.amazonaws.com/prod/?name=popeye&food=spinach
 ```

+You should receive a greeting as a response.

 The second endpoint takes in one query parameter: `word`.
 Try to guess the magic word!

 ```
 https://<domain_name>.amazonaws.com/prod/?word=magicword
 ```

+You should receive an output that lets you know if you were correct.